tillmii/one-button-games/README.md

 That folder should contain:
 - An executable to play your game.
 It should be named **game.exe**!
 - An image to display your game.
 It should be named **image.jpg**!
-- A README file with some additional infos structured as below.
+- A README file with some additional infos about your game.
 It should be named **README.md**!

+### Infos for the files
+The game.exe file should start in **full screen mode**!
+Make sure the image file has the .jpg format.
+The README file should be structured as shown below.

 ### Structure for the README
 The README file should be structured as follows:
-- First line should start with a **#** and follow with the title of the game (e.g. *# My Great Game*)
+- The first line should contain the title of the game (e.g. *My Great Game*)
+- The second line should contain the hex code (including the '#' symbol) of the color used to display your game (e.g. *#95d35d*)
+- The third line should contain the names of all authors/creators, seperated with the ',' symbol (e.g. *Billy, Bob, James*)
-- Second line should contain the description of the game.
-It should not contain more than 400 symbols, or else it will get cut off.
+- The forth line should contain the description of the game.
+It should be written in one line and it shoud not contain more than 400 symbols, or else it will get cut off.  (e.g. *My great game about great stuff with great mechanics!*)

 #### Example README
 ```
-# My Great Game
+My Great Game
-In "My Great Game" you play my great game! :)
+#95d35d
+Billy, Bob, James
+My great game about great stuff with great mechanics!
 ```

 ## How to Submit